What is Yin Yoga?

-Yin yoga is a transformational style of yoga when practiced with Mindfulness of the breath and body.
+Yin yoga is a transformational style of yoga when practised with Mindfulness of the breath and body.
 Yin yoga, as with all yoga, can work on all 4 dimensions of the body – the energetic, the physical, the mental and the emotional.
-The way in which we learn Yin Yoga through Sarah Powers also enhances our capability for learning mind training with specific styles of Shamatha and Vipassana Meditation practices.
-We learn how to stabilise the mind and stay present in the moment during mini meditation practices while we hold yin poses.
+The way in which we learn Yin Yoga through Sarah Lo enhances our capacity for learning mind training with specific styles of Shamatha and Vipassana Meditation practices.
+We learn how to stabilise the mind and stay present in the moment during mini-meditation practices while we hold yin poses.

 Energetically, we can enhance chi or prana flow by removing blockages or stagnant or even depleted energy by stimulating the soft tissue in the meridian channels.
 This actually happens physiologically as we remove toxins and debris trapped in the extra cellular matrices of the tissues.
 The chain of linked hyaluronic acid molecules that are actually found in the meridian maps or channels are stimulated, uncoil as they become more hydrated and chi flows more harmoniously through the channels when yin poses are held for a sufficient amount of time.
 Revitalising and energy enhancing takes place, particularly when energy levels are low or depleted.
 So a person may well benefit from a yin practice to restore energy levels when they are particularly tired but conversely a person who is running on adrenalin and has high energy can benefit from a calming, soothing yin practice, to bring down cortisol, adrenalin and stress hormones that are keeping them going.

-It doesn’t necessarily mean that we will feel all our problems or woes dissolving away during or after practice but the practice of pausing, softening and feeling into ourselves as we are builds a greater capacity and resiliency to inhabit ourselves as we truly are.
+It doesn’t necessarily mean that we will feel all our problems or woes dissolving away during or after practice but the practice of pausing, softening and feeling into ourselves as we are building greater capacity and resiliency to inhabit ourselves as we truly are.